 Most bathhouses contained two sections (one for women and one for men), though at smaller facilities a single space could be separated by gender based the hours in which women could use the facilities and when men could.
 The bathhouses themselves are then divided into a series of rooms.
 First was the locker room or the apodyterium.
 These “dressing rooms” are often even equipped with cubbyholes for guests to leave their clothing.
 The second room was the first of three baths, the cold bath, called the frigidarium.
 This was followed by the warm bath, the tepidarium, and finally the hot bath or the calidarium.

 Heat reached these rooms through a series of pipes that brought both hot water and hot air from a nearby furnace.
 The water flowed into the baths and the air flowed under the floors as well as through open cavities in the walls to keep the rooms continuously hot.
 When you visit the baths in Pompeii, in particular the newly renovated Stabian baths, notice how below you there are a series of stacked bricks.
-These piles were used to support the raised floor and create the area below that would be filled with hot air.
+These piles were used to The heating system below the calidarium of the Stabian baths in Pompeiisupport the raised floor and create the area below that would be filled with hot air.
 This ingenious design is essential for the Roman bath system and the Stabian baths in Pompeii just happen to be the earliest known version.

 In addition to these series of rooms, the bath could also come equipped with both outdoor and indoor spaces reserved exercise, public latrines (I know you just can’t wait to hear more), as well as gardens and other relaxing areas for socializing.
 The bathhouses were a vital part not only of the hygienic fabric of the city, but also of the social fabric since most Pompeians spent a few hours there each day.